vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 layout: doc
 ---

+## Summary

+To connect your app you will need to install Node and NPM, Ledger Live, the Nano App of the coin that you are going to use (to use this documentation you will need Bitcoin, Ethereum and Solana), and at least one account for each coin.

 ## Node

-Beforehand we have to install some prerequisites.
-First install <a href="https://nodejs.org/en/download/">Node & npm</a>, choose the LTS version of your operating system.
-To ensure you have it installed in your machine open a new terminal and run:
+If not already installed, install <a href="https://nodejs.org/en/download/">Node & npm</a>, choose the LTS version of your operating system.
+You can check if you have it installed by checking the version with the following commands:

 ```
 $ node -v